 Paige Renee Villers discovered she was pregnant 2 weeks before her 18th birthday.
 She was a senior in high school.
-The initial shock of the news brought panic and fear.
+The initial shock of the news brought panic and questions to our family.
 What would happen now?
-Would Paige finish high school?
+Would Paige finish school?
 Would she keep the baby?
 Raise the baby?
-What kind of future would Paige and this little person have?
-There were many overwhelming thoughts, concerns and questions.
-We didn’t know where to begin.
+What kind of future would Paige have and even more so, this little person she was now responsible for?
+There were so many overwhelming thoughts, concerns and questions.
+We didn’t even know where to begin.

 Paige was determined to finish school and graduate with a diploma.
 This wasn’t easy to accomplish.
-In addition to the pregnancy issues that every woman faces she dealt with some tough attitudes from her peers.
-Every day was a challenge.
+In addition to the pregnancy issues that every woman faces – tiredness, discomfort, nausea, swelling, emotions out of control – she faced some tough attitudes among her peers.
+Every day was a challenge for Paige.
 But Paige’s strong spirit and passion for life gave her the ability to hold her head up high and carry on with determination and dignity.
-Paige successfully completed her senior year of high school all the while thinking, praying, talking, and crying about what decision she needed to make that was best for this little person she loved.
+While she successfully completed her senior year of high school, she spent that entire year thinking, praying, talking, and seeking wisdom about what decision she needed to make that was best for this little person she loved so much.
 She knew what she wanted more than anything – to keep this baby and be his mommy.
-But she knew the hard reality was that as much as she loved him it wouldn’t be enough to provide the kind of life she desired for him.
+But she knew the hard reality was that as much as she loved him it wouldn’t be enough to provide the kind of life she so desired for him.

-Paige walked across the graduation stage to receive her diploma on June 6, 2006.
-With her head held high and a smile on her face she was hiding the sorrow in her heart of the painful decision she had made.
+So as Paige walked across the graduation stage to receive her diploma on June 6, 2006 with her head held high and a smile on her face she was hiding the pain in her heart of the painful decision she had made.
 Three days later she delivered into this world the love of her life.
-She clung to every breathing moment of his life knowing that in three days she would be placing her heart into the hands of someone else.
-Then the most painful day of Paige’s life came when she carefully and lovingly placed her son in those hands.
+Knowing that in three days she would be placing her heart into the hands of someone else to take care of for her, she clung to every breathing moment of his life.
+Then the most painful day of Paige’s life came when she carefully and lovingly placed her son in the arms of someone else.

 As painful as it was Paige knew she had made the right decision.
-She sacrificed her heart so her son could have the life she desired for him.
+She sacrificed her heart so that her son could have the life that she desired for him.
 And yet, despite the sorrow she felt, she didn’t give up.
-She was determined to do something incredible with her life so, hopefully, one day, her son could be proud of her.
+She was determined to do something incredible with her life so that, hopefully, one day, her son could be proud of her.

-September 2006 Paige informed us she had made the decision to join the Air Force.
-She told us she had already met with a recruiter.
-In October, with her dad by her side, she went back to the recruiter and signed up.
-She told us she made this decision so that her life would mean something.
-She wanted an honorable life – one that would bring honor to her son and her family.
-Paige also said she loved and appreciated her country and wanted to serve her.
-Finally, she hoped to get a good education while in the Air Force.
-She had decided she wanted to be able to help other young women.
-Women who may be going through the same things she went through with decisions that led her to getting pregnant and the consequences that followed.
-Paige was hoping she could reach young women and help them recognize why they sometimes make poor decisions – especially in relationships.
-If they make choices that result in an unexpected pregnancy she wanted to educate them of all their choices so they wouldn’t make decisions based on emotions – especially fear.
+In September 2006, Paige informed us that she had made the decision to join the Air Force.
+She told us that she had already met with a recruiter.
+In October, with her dad at her side, she went back to the recruiter and signed up.
+She said she made the decision to do this so that her life would mean something, that she would have an honorable life and bring honor to herself, her son, and her family.
+Paige loved and appreciated her country and wanted to serve this great country and she hoped to get a good education while in the Air Force.
+She had decided she wanted to be able to help other young women who may be going through the same things she went through as a result of the decisions she made that led her to getting pregnant and the choices that followed.
+Paige was hoping that she could reach young women and help them recognize why they make the choices they do, and if they make the decision that leads them to an unplanned pregnancy, she wanted to be able to inform them of positive options so that they wouldn’t make decisions based on emotions of fear or panic.

-Paige is an inspiration to her family and friends as they try to pick up the pieces and go on without her.
+As Paige’s family and friends have tried to pick up the pieces and go on without her, she is our inspiration.
 It is her passionate spirit and love of life, family and friends that have encouraged us to remain strong and live life as she would have wanted us to.
-Paige was extremely passionate about everything she did in life and about everyone she loved.
+Paige was extremely passionate about everything she did and about everyone she loved.
 She was an encourager and motivator.
 She loved deeply.
 But at times she couldn’t see how much she was loved and how much she was thought of as a hero – even before joining the Air Force.
-She was our hero because she always held her head up and accepted the consequences of her decisions and then did everything in her power to make things right.
-She deeply loved and cared for the life that God had entrusted her with, even if for a short time.
+She was our hero because she always held her head up and accepted the consequences of her decisions.
+She did everything in her power to make things right because she deeply loved and cared for the life that God had entrusted her with, even if for just a short time.

-Because of who Paige was here on this earth, her family and friends are carrying on her desire to help young women be all they can be in life – to help them love themselves for who they are and be proud so they can make confident and wise decisions.
-Also, if someone makes a decision that doesn’t turn out well it’s not the end of hope for their life.
+Because of who Paige was here on this earth, her family and friends are carrying on her desire to help young women be all they can be in life.
+To help them love themselves and be proud of who they are so they can make confident and wise decisions.
+Also, if someone makes a decision that doesn’t turn out well, we want them to know it’s not the end of hope for their life.
 There are ways to make it right.
-That is why there is the P.A.I.G.E.
-Foundation.
+That is why there is the PAIGE Foundation.